Human nutrition and climate change: a knowledge update for language professionals

 Outcome skills: Participants will have deepened their knowledge of human nutrition and its relationship to planetary health.
 They will be familiar with the current terminology and be acquainted with additional resources to expand their understanding of the subject matter.

-Pre-workshop information: Participants will be asked to complete a short questionnaire that will help the facilitator tailor the session to individual needs.
+Pre-workshop information: Participants will receive a document to read before attending.
+They will be asked to complete a short questionnaire to help the facilitator tailor the session to their needs.

 About the facilitator: Carolina Rojido is a generalist physician with a master’s in health administration and a certificate in plant-based nutrition from Cornell University.
 She worked in the United States for nine years, gaining experience in oncology, imaging and clinical gerontology research.
 Now based in France, she works as a medical writer and sustainable nutrition coach, reaching audiences ranging from lay to scientific in both online and in-person formats.
 She collaborates with the Center for Nutrition Studies at Cornell University, the Physicians Association for Nutrition, and the European Medical Writers Association.